CG Principle

 |

-In 2023, there were no significant change in staff strength and there had been no labor dispute.
+In 2024, there were no significant changes in staff strength and there had been no labor dispute.

 Policies in Developing Human Resources

-The Company recognizes the importance of knowledge and competency development for its employees as it will bring about an increase of their competency and quality of services.
-Therefore, the Company consistently provides in-house and external trainings and seminars to all staff or individual to increase skills and knowledge on their jobs.
+The Company recognizes the importance of knowledge and competency development for its employees as it will cause an increase in their competency and quality of services.
+Therefore, the Company consistently provides in-house and external training and seminars to all staff or individuals to increase skills and knowledge on their jobs.
 The Company also rewards its employees appropriately to motivate and retain their services in the long run.
 In addition, the Company also supports activities to motivate and encourage bonding among staff.

 Succession Planning

-The Board of Directors is aware of the importance of succession planning in the position of the Chief Executive Officer and Senior Managers.
-To this, the Compensation and Nomination Committee will review the succession planning annually to prepare the recruitment plan once there is a vacant position, retirement or any executive will not be able to perform his / her duties.
+The Board of Directors is aware of the importance of succession planning in the positions of Chief Executive Officer and Senior Managers.
+To this, the Compensation and Nomination Committee will review the succession planning annually to prepare the recruitment plan once there is a vacant position, retirement, or any executive will not be able to perform his/her duties.